MTrop/DoomTools/README.md

 #### WadScript

 A scripting system for doing practically anything with Doom stuff.
 Also includes Rookscript, a subset script.

-#### DecoHack

-A utility that uses a DECORATE-like language scheme for creating DeHackEd patches.

-#### DMXConv

-A utility that converts all sorts of sounds to DMX digital sounds using either the Java SPI or FFmpeg.

 ### Other